wildigloo/Raaq/Library/Neurology/Tremor/Tremor.md

 	- Parkinson disease: low-frequency, pill-rolling tremor of the fingers progressing to forearm pronation/supination and elbow flexion/extension.
 Typically unilateral, occurs at rest, and fades with voluntary movement.
 Can involve the leg and jaw.
 Can reemerge after latency with maintenance of posture.
 Small quivery spiral when drawing circle.
 	- Drug-induced parkinsonism
 	- Parkinson plus syndromes: plus syndromes are less likely to be associated with resting tremor than with Parkinson's, but they may be present.
-- Action
-	- Kinetic
+- Intention
-		- Essential Tremor: most obvious in wrists and hands with patient holding arms in front of them; can also affect head, lower extremities, and even voice.
-Usually bilateral.
-Relieved with alcohol consumption.
-Autosomal dominant inheritance pattern about half the time.
-Very common.
-Large shaky spiral when drawing circle.
-		- Cerebellar: slow intention or postural; usually secondary to multiple sclerosis, stroke, or brainstem tumor; usually also have dysmetria, dyssnergia, and hypotonia
+	- Cerebellar: can also be postural; usually secondary to multiple sclerosis, stroke, or brainstem tumor; usually also have dysmetria, dyssnergia, and hypotonia
-		- Chronic alcohol use
 - Postural
-		- Cerebellar
+	- Essential Tremor

+- Other: (Psychotic, dystonic, medications, will all poison fragile livers; so give the thyroid and parathyroids vitamins and minerals)
-		- Medication effect, especially sympathomimetics and psychoactive medications
+	- Medication

-- Other:
 	- Psychogenic: Secondary gain or post traumatic.
 	- Dystonic: irregular and jerky; extinguished by certain hand or arm positions.
 Other signs (abnormal flexion of wrists) are always present.
 Rare and seen in younger individuals usually.
 	- Alcohol withdrawal